Skip to main content

 As part of the College’s security policy, it has been agreed that the Porters should not disclose students’ room numbers to visitors.
 Students’ private telephone numbers will also be withheld.
 If the Porters are in possession of a student’s private number, they are authorised to use it in order to inform the student that a visitor is asking for him or her at the Porters’ Lodge.

-Any visitor or contractor on College business will be required to either be escorted throughout the duration of their visit, or if unescorted, will be required to sign in at the Porters’ Lodge where they will be issued with either a visitors’ or contractors’ identification badge.
-Badges are worn at all times whilst on College premises and should be surrounded for inspection if required to do so.
+Any visitor or contractor on College business will either be escorted throughout the duration of their visit, or if unescorted, will be required to sign in at the Porters’ Lodge where they will be issued with an identification badge.
+Badges are worn at all times whilst on College premises and should be surrendered for inspection if required to do so.
 On leaving the College, visitors and contractors should return to the Porters’ Lodge to sign out and return their identification badges.

 CCTV cameras are used in College to help safeguard the security of people and property.
 Cameras are positioned to capture views of the main entrances of the College.
 The Porters view the live pictures from time to time in order to detect any suspicious activity.
 The College's CCTV policy can be found in the Governance section of the College's web pages.

 Warning signs are in place at the College entrance to inform staff, students, Fellows and members of the public that surveillance cameras are in operation.
-CCTV footage is retained for 30 days and stored in a secure location.
-It is only kept for longer periods in exceptional circumstances.
-Information derived from CCTV surveillance will only be used for security purposes, unless it leads to the discovery of an activity that the College could not reasonably be expected to ignore, for example, behaviours that put others at serious risk.
 Students have the right of access to information about themselves held on CCTV footage.
 To request access you will be asked to complete a Data Access Request Form and provide evidence of your identity.
 For further information, see the Data Protection section of the College’s Governance web pages.

 The College gardens, particularly those facing onto roads, are maintained to give some screening for occupants in their rooms, while minimising opportunities for the concealment of intruders.
-Principal pathways are maintained to provide a suitable surface for all users, and the College is following an active programme to improve access to all areas.
+Principal pathways are maintained to provide a suitable surface for all users, and the College actively works to improve access.
 While not all paths are fully illuminated, principal routes have suitable intensity lighting to provide security to users.

 In the interest of students’ safety BBQs are not permitted in hostel gardens or anywhere in the main College garden.